Phase 1: Initial consulation

 The Plan will also be used to guide the use and development of the Yellingbo Conservation Area over the next 10 years.

 Everyone with an interest in the Yellingbo Conservation Area was invited to participate in the below survey, outlining how they use the Yellingbo Conservation Area, and how they would like to see it used in the future.
-Responses will be carefully considered in developing a draft Yellingbo Conservation Area Plan.
+Responses are being carefully considered in developing the draft Yellingbo Conservation Area Plan, which will be released in July.

 The Department of Environment, Land, Water and Planning (DELWP) is committed to protecting personal information provided by you in accordance with the principles of the Victorian privacy laws.